frconor-ebook/meditations/_posts/2025-10-09-against-all-hope.md

 At the funeral of her husband and two children, her family gone in a second, she stood up to speak, heartbroken.
 She said, "Cherish your family.
 Your family can be here today and gone tomorrow."

-She also said, \"If God has left me, it\'s because He has a purpose for my existence."
+She also said, "If God has left me, it's because He has a purpose for my existence."

 There was a woman at a very difficult moment of her life, possibly the most difficult, who had learned how to see that moment with a supernatural perspective, to have hope in God for the future when nothing seemed to make any sense.